We Look Wow

 Conclusion

-To keep a company secure, it is essential to conduct threat modeling on every aspect of the software.
+To keep a company secure, conducting threat modeling on every aspect of the software is essential.
 You need to be aware of potential threats from user behavior to network security to system security.

 The Microsoft Threat Modeling Tool allows you to analyze every aspect of your software thoroughly.
 This tool helps you identify vulnerabilities in your software and help you to develop a solid defense plan.